 March 7, 2021

-Sodom Is Laid to Waste for Inciting God’s Wrath
+Sodom Is Utterly Annihilated for Offending God’s Wrath

 When the people of Sodom saw these two servants, they did not ask their reason for coming, nor did anyone ask whether they had come to spread God’s will.
-To the contrary, they formed a mob and, without waiting for an explanation, came to seize these two servants like wild dogs or vicious wolves.
+On the contrary, they formed a mob and, without waiting for an explanation, came like wild dogs or vicious wolves to seize these two servants.
 Did God watch these things as they happened?
-What was God thinking in His heart as to this kind of human behavior, this kind of thing?
-God decided to destroy this city; He would not hesitate or wait, nor would He continue to show patience.
+What was God thinking in His heart about this kind of human behavior, this kind of event?
+God made up His mind to destroy this city; He would not hesitate or wait, nor would He show any more patience.
 His day had come, and so He set about the work He wished to do.
 Thus, Genesis 19:24–25 says, “Then Jehovah rained on Sodom and on Gomorrah brimstone and fire from Jehovah out of heaven; And He overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew on the ground.”
-These two verses tell people the method with which God destroyed this city; it also tells people what God destroyed.
-First, the Bible recounts that God burned the city with fire, and that the extent of the fire was enough to destroy all the people and that which grew on the ground.
-That is to say, the fire that fell from heaven not only destroyed the city; it also destroyed all people and living things inside it, all without leaving a single trace behind.
-After the city was destroyed, the land was bare of living things.
-There was no more life, nor any signs of it.
-The city had become a wasteland, an empty place filled with dead silence.
-There would be no more evil deeds against God in this place; there would be no more slaughter or spilled blood.
+These two verses tell of the method by which God destroyed this city as well as the things God destroyed.
+First, the Bible recounts that God burned the city with fire, and that the extent of this fire was enough to destroy all the people and all that which grew on the ground.
+That is to say, the fire, which fell from heaven, not only destroyed the city, it also destroyed all the people and living things inside it, until not a single trace remained.
+After the city was destroyed, the land was left bereft of living things; there was no more life, nor any signs of life at all.
+The city had become a wasteland, an empty place filled with deathly silence.
+There would be no more evil deeds committed against God in this place, no more slaughter or blood spilled.

 Why did God want to burn this city so thoroughly?
 What can you see here?
-Would God bear to watch mankind and nature, His own creations, be destroyed like this?
-If you can discern Jehovah God’s anger from the fire that was cast down from heaven, then it is not difficult to see the level of His rage from the target of His destruction as well as from the degree to which this city was destroyed.
-When God despises a city, He will render His punishment upon it.
-When God is disgusted with a city, He will issue repeated warnings informing people of His anger.
+Could God really bear to watch mankind and nature, His own creations, be destroyed like this?
+If you can discern Jehovah God’s anger from the fire that was cast down from heaven, then it is not difficult to see how great His rage was, judging by the targets of His destruction and the degree to which this city was annihilated.
+When God despises a city, He will deliver His punishment upon it.
+When God is disgusted with a city, He will issue repeated warnings to inform people of His anger.
 However, when God decides to put an end to and destroy a city—that is, when His wrath and majesty have been offended—He will deliver no further punishments or warnings.
 Instead, He will directly destroy it.
 He will make it utterly disappear.
 This is God’s righteous disposition.

 Other Types of Videos